Parkline

 • Retaining three existing buildings (approximately 286,730 square feet) for SRI's continued operation in Menlo Park;

-• Demolition of two buildings at 201 Ravenswood Ave. and approximately 1.1 million square feet within 35 buildings on the SRI campus, to be replaced with five office/R&D/life science buildings, a new office amenity building, and three parking structures;
+• Demolition of two buildings at 201 Ravenswood Ave. and approximately 1.1 million square feet within 35 buildings on the SRI campus, to be replaced with up to five office/R&D/life science buildings, a new office amenity building, and three parking structures;

 • Decommissioning of the existing 6-megawatt natural gas power plant;